dotnet-presentations/build-2025-lab305/2-Data/README.md

    }
  },
 ```
-In this example, the Url is **https://localhost:7252**.
+In this example, the value is `https://localhost:7252`.
 This will be the base address we will use to call the web server from our .NET MAUI client.
 Add a new class **Services\MonkeyService.cs** to the **MyHybridApp** MAUI project.
-Add the following code, replacing the base address in `_monkeyUri` with the Url:
+Add the following code, replacing the base address in `_monkeyUri` with the correct port:

 ```csharp
 using MyHybridApp.Shared.Models;